Vicken-Ghoubiguian/Go_weather_go/README.md

 <a name="how_run_the_utility"></a>
 ## How run the utility ?

-To run this program you want, you can execute this commands:
+To run this program, you can execute this commands:

 ```bash
 go build go_weather_go.go